SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-reformed-wesleyan.markdown

 Ordo salutis is a latin phrase for “The Order of Salvation” and was first coined by Lutheran theologians Franz Buddeus and Jacob Carpov in the first half of the eighteenth century. **This article is not an endorsement.**

 <a name="moderate_arminianism" href="#contents" style="font-size:2.1em;">I. Moderate Arminianism</a>

+Reformed Wesleyanism, Reformed Arminianism, Calvinistic Arminianism, or Moderate Arminianism is a modified form of Arminianism, much like Amyraldism is a modified form of Calvinism.

 > Moderate Calvinists and moderate Arminians, who represent the vast majority of Christendom, have much in common against the extremes in the opposing two views.
 Indeed, John Wesley himself (a moderate Arminian) said he was only a “hair’s breadth from Calvin.”
 And as is later demonstrated in appendix 2, Calvin himself rejected some things held in later extreme Calvinism (e.g., limited atonement). &mdash; Dr. Norman Geisler (Ph.D., Philosophy, Pennsylvania; M.A., Theology, Wheaton), Moderate Calvinist ([Amyraldian](https://sevenshepherd.github.io/ordo-salutis-amyraldian/)).